pateman/WireDI/README.md

 }
 ```

+## `@Wires`
+Sometimes, you have classes in your application that you want to turn into wires, but cannot modify the source code to add the `@WireComponent` annotation.
+That's when the `@Wires` annotation comes into the mix.
+Create a new class, annotate it with this annotation and use static methods inside it to create wires (similar to Spring's `@Configuration`).
+Have a look at `pl.pateman.wiredi.testcomponents.Wirebox` to learn more.

 ## Documentation
 Currently there's no documentation, sorry.
 Feel free to have a look at the code and tests to figure out what's going under the hood.
 Don't worry - the code is pretty straight-forward. :)